 Salaried Trainees are paid at Unqualified Point 1

 About the training provider

 Teach Central, formerly RSA Academies’ and Birmingham City University are proud to be working together to provide an innovative and creative route into teaching.
-We provide trainee teachers with the opportunities they need to become creative and inspirational leaders of learning who will motivate and engage all learners, thus producing highly skilled graduate teachers who have an in-depth knowledge and understanding of teaching and learning,
+We provide opportunities for you to become creative and inspirational leaders of learning, who will motivate and engage all learners, thus producing highly skilled graduate teachers who have an in-depth knowledge and understanding of teaching and learning,

-You will enjoy a bespoke programme of training, our programmes are designed to build your confidence and subject knowledge as well as providing you with the necessary skills to become an effective classroom practitioner.
+You will enjoy a bespoke programme of training, designed to build your confidence and subject knowledge, as well as providing you with the necessary skills to become an effective classroom practitioner.

-We strongly believe in school-led training because we can support you to become the very best practitioners, and in turn transform students’ outcomes through challenging and stimulating teaching.
-We provide one-to-one support and access to a comprehensive and tailored CPD package, which will ensure you are fully supported during your training year and for your professional development.
+We strongly believe in school-led training because we can support you to become the very best practitioners, thus transforming outcomes for young people and bringing about positive social justice through exceptional schools.
+We provide one-to-one support and a comprehensive CPD programme, which ensures you are fully supported during your training year and your professional development.

-We are led by good and outstanding schools and can offer training in Birmingham, Dudley, Redditch (South Birmingham) Worcestershire and Warwickshire.
+Teach Central, part of Central Region Schools Trust, is led by good and outstanding schools.
+Our schools are located in different areas across the Midlands; we can offer training in Birmingham, Dudley, Redditch (South Birmingham), Worcestershire and Warwickshire.
 Our training facilities in each of our schools are leading edge and comprehensive to ensure all training needs are met.

 A range of tests and activities to test suitability for teaching

 A formal interview which will consist of a three person panel asking a series of questions, covering a variety of topics

 A short interaction with students.
 This will include a teaching element of up to 30 minutes